 Hypnotherapy is a powerful treatment modality, especially when combined with Cognitive Behavioural Therapy (CBT), and/or mindfulness-based approaches to behavioural change.
 A growing body of research now validates clinical hypnosis as a highly effective tool for pain reduction, stress, anxiety, and a range of medical issues.
 It is unfortunate that so many have distorted views of hypnosis.
 In the therapeutic relationship, unlike in the entertainment industry, clients access a peaceful state of internally focused concentration, which allows for creative insight and higher awareness.
 This state of focused concentration is not unlike the brain wave state that is achieved in deep meditation.

 Clinical Counselling Hypnotherapy can assist us in engaging our deep, primordial sense of knowing and healing

-During hypnosis, you can easily bypass top-down processing of emotional pain, long-standing core issues and fear.
-In brain-speak, “top-down” processing generally refers to a reliance upon language-based centres and rational-thinking parts of mind to figure things out.
+During hypnosis, you can easily bypass top-down processing of emotional pain, long-standing core issues, and fear.
+In brain-speak, “top-down” processing generally refers to a reliance upon language-based centers and rational-thinking parts of the mind to figure things out.

 Clinical hypnosis in conjunction with psychotherapy can be useful in the following areas: